 Documents from the Yad Vashem Archives

-The online catalogue of documents from the Yad Vashem Archives contains descriptions of 50 original collections (record groups) from the corpus of documentation found in the Archives.
+The online catalogue of documents from the Yad Vashem Archives contains descriptions of over 80 original collections (record groups) from the corpus of documentation found in the Archives.
 These collections were compiled by Jewish organizations and public figures that were active during the Shoah and before it, as well as individuals, mainly Jews who lived during this period in occupied Europe.

 Among the collections are testimonies that were taken from Shoah survivors in the first years after WWII.
 This concentrated collection effort was made by the Historical Commissions and other bodies that were active in the displaced persons (DP) camps and other locations where survivors converged after the Shoah, as well as individuals who took upon themselves this mission.
-Examples of this type of documentation include the Koniuchowsky Testimonies Collection, comprising about 170 testimonies on the murder of Jews in Lithuania; the G. Mecker "Forward" Collection containing hundreds of letters and telegrams sent to the New York daily Yiddish newspaper, "The Forward" during and immediately following WWII, in which were requests to find relatives; and the Borwicz Collection, consisting of hundreds of testimonies collected by the Historical Commission in Poland in 1945-1947.
+Examples of this type of documentation include the Koniuchowsky Testimonies Collection, comprising about 170 testimonies on the murder of Jews in Lithuania; the G. Mecker "Forward" Collection containing hundreds of letters and telegrams sent to the New York daily Yiddish newspaper, "The Forward", during and immediately following WWII, in which were requests to find relatives; and the Borwicz Collection, consisting of hundreds of testimonies collected by the Historical Commission in Poland in 1945-1947.

 Principles of the organization of documentation in the Archives

 The record groups in the database are organized according to various criteria: geographical places (country names), topics and the creators of collections.

 - In record groups arranged by geographic location, such as Germany, Bulgaria, Romania, the Netherlands, etc., can be found documentation created or collected by Jewish communities in these countries during and before the Shoah, alongside personal documents of Shoah survivors and their families who lived in these countries during this period.